putyourlightson/craft-blitz-netlify/README.md

 > While the Netlify Deployer provides a quick and easy setup, the Git Deployer that ships with Blitz is the recommended way of deploying full websites, including images and other static assets, to Netlify sites.

+## License

+This plugin is licensed for free under the attached License terms.

+## Requirements

+Blitz 3.0.2 or later.

 ## Usage

 Install the deployer using composer.